 Ever wonder what happened after your photos are on the internet.
 People will see it, people will love it, and probably people will take it for their own.
 Those people are a thief, and many of them don’t even realize it.
-This is one of many common problems happens to a photographer, but also one of the most irritating problem.
+This is one of many common problems that happen to a photographer, but also one of the most irritating problems.
 To prevent it, here are 7 tips for protecting photography online.

 7 Tips for Protecting Photography Online

-Watermark mean adding the photographer signature into your photograph.
-It can be a logo, signature, or the photographer name.
+Watermark means adding the photographer’s signature into your photograph.
+It can be a logo, signature, or the photographer’s name.
 As long as that watermark represents the photographer.

-It’s easy and it’s not likely watermarked photo will be taken by others.
+It’s easy and it’s not likely watermarked photos will be taken by others.

-For me, this is most effective way to protect a photo, but not really the most favorite.
-The usual reason probably because it doesn’t look good in a photograph.
+For me, this is the most effective way to protect a photo, but not really the most favorite.
+The usual reason is probably that it doesn’t look good in a photograph.

-What I mean is that you should upload your photo on a website that created especially for photography.
-500px and Viewbug are some examples of a photography website.
-Those websites protect photos from being stolen by blocking the right click and copy.
+What I mean is that you should upload your photo on a website that is created especially for photography.
+500px and Viewbug are some examples of photography websites.
+Those websites protect photos from being stolen by blocking the right-click and copy.

 This is what happens when you right-click on this website.